 Ricki: I’d say that the process of recipe creation is pretty much the same for me whether I’m creating for the blog, a cookbook, a magazine article, or something else.
 My process involves multiple tests of a recipe and sampling on as many people as are willing to try the final product (sometimes that means just my husband and, if the ingredients allow, The Girls).
 Even if a recipe turns out perfect the first time, I always test at least three times.
 If it works the same way the second time, I know that might just be due to chance; so I test a third time to ensure that there’s no coincidence and that the final product is identical to the first time.
 When things don’t go so well, I can test ten or twelve times, or, as in one case for my first cookbook, around 50 times until I got it perfect.

 For me, the major differences between working on the cookbook and working on the blog recipes involved the number of testers (there were 29 people from all over the world testing recipes for Naturally Sweet and Gluten-Free) and the process of writing up the recipes.
-With a publisher, the recipes will follow their particular format, and of course your final text is edited, so you may be asked to make changes to what you wrote.
+With a publisher, the recipes will follow their particular format, and of course, your final text is edited, so you may be asked to make changes to what you wrote.
 I was lucky in that there were very few changes made to my manuscript, but the publisher did ask for additional information that hadn’t been in my original draft.
-I think the book is better, and a more complete resource, as a result of those additions.
+I think the book is a better, and more complete resource, as a result of those additions.

 Me: Finally, thank you so very much for very generously including me in your acknowledgements!
 I was very touched when I saw my name and so agree on the strong friendships and unbelievable support offered by our online community.
 Although now we can say that were are also IRL (In Real Life) friends since we finally met in person in June!
 What a great time that was!
 Thanks so much for all that you give to our gluten-free community, Ricki!